Who are we?

 How would you describe your worship times?
 We have two different worship times, each with its own style of worship.
 At our 8:00 a.m. worship time, we usually sing hymns, led by a single worship leader and piano.
 Our 10:45 worship time is an energetic worship experience usually led by a band (including drums, guitar, bass, and keyboard).
 We usually sing modern worship songs you might hear on Christian radio, along with an occasional hymn.
 And of course we always have motivational preaching based on the Bible.
 "Be filled with the Spirit, speaking to one another with psalms, hymns, and songs from the Spirit" (Ephesians 5:18b-19).

 Do you have anything for kids on Sunday morning?
 YES!
-We have small groups for all ages, nursery through adults, on Sunday mornings at 9:30.
-We offer nursery care during our 10:45 worship time, as well as junior worship for three-year-olds through third graders during the second half of our 10:45 worship time.
+We have small groups for all ages from preschool through older adults at 9:30, including nursery care.
+Our nursery is available during 10:45 worship for those ages 0-2, and we host junior worship for three-year-olds through third graders during the second half of our 10:45 worship time.
 "Jesus said, 'Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these' " (Matthew 19:14).

 1. We must passionately live out God’s Word.